bday-boy/weeble/README.md

 - Add spacing around guess status nodes
 - Add give up button
 - Maybe just give user info about the anime at the beginning?

+## Bugs

+- User can guess the same anime several times even with filter turned on

 ## Uncertainties